Overview

 Rate limiting

-Requests are rate-limited per API key over a per-minute rolling window — 1,000 requests/minute for secret keys, 100/minute for publishable keys.
+Requests are rate-limited per API key in fixed one-minute windows — 1,000 requests/minute for secret keys, 100/minute for publishable keys.

 X-RateLimit-Limit: 1000